 What I’ve Learned One Month Into My Design Internship

 In late July, I accepted an offer for a three-month interactive design internship with House of van Schneider.
 Tobias was one of the first designers I started following on social media when I decided to pursue design as a career.
-I loved how personable he comes across on Twitter and ate up all the knowledge and resources in this blog when I was starting out.
+I loved how personable he comes across on Twitter and ate up all the k

 It’s weird to go from following your role model on social media one day to working with them the next, but I’m super grateful for this opportunity and couldn’t be enjoying my time more.